 Presentation: Pre-game of Mt.
 Carmel vs. St. Rita football game at Gately Stadium in Chicago on Friday, September 18 (approximately 7:25 p.m.)

 For nearly 25 years, Bob Sakamoto was the face of prep sports coverage in Chicagoland.
 In addition to being a fixture in the Chicago Tribune’s Preps Plus section, he also co-hosted a weekly high school sports show on CLTV and was all-things high school sports.
 Affectionately known by readers and viewers as “Sako,” fans and athletes alike knew that if Bob was at the football stadium, in the gym or at the softball diamond, it was a big game.
 Bob spent 32 years at the Chicago Tribune and his Emmy-nominated show High School Extra ran for a decade.
 The Chicago native is a graduate of Lane Tech High School who graduated from MacMurray College and then went on to earn a Master’s Degree from Northwestern University.
 He is a member of both the Illinois Basketball Coaches Association and the Chicago Public Schools Coaches Association Halls of Fame.
 Bob covered a bevy of memorable teams, legendary coaches and future professional athletes during his tenure, and recalls Isiah Thomas, Glenn “Doc” Rivers, Kevin Garnett, Jon Scheyer, Mark Aguirre, Terry Cummings, Ben Wilson, Dwyane Wade, Jarrett Payton, Quentin Richardson, Corey Maggette, Donovan McNabb, Antwaan Randle El and Napoleon Harris as some that stand out from his career.
-Prior to his preps career, Bob spent four seasons on the Chicago Bulls beat traveling all over the country trying to describe the ascendant, once-in-a-lifetime phenomenon known as Michael Jordan while also getting to know him as a friend.
+Prior to his preps career, Bob spent four seasons on the Chicago Bulls beat traveling all over the country trying to describe and record for posterity the ascendant, once-in-a-lifetime phenomenon known as Michael Jordan while also getting to know him as friend.
 Bob spent four seasons covering the Chicago Bears striving to portray the essence of people like Mike Ditka, Jim McMahon, Mike Singletary, Ron Rivera, Tom Thayer, Richard Dent, Dan Hampton, Jim Harbaugh and Jay Hilgenberg.
 He says that the best part of covering high school sports is “revealing the true nature of competition among athletes simply playing for the love of the game, along with the passion of a Mt.
 Carmel football game and the terrific barbecue grill team at Wheaton South football games.”

 Simply put, Tim Schweizer is the voice of high school sports in Springfield and the surrounding area.
 His broadcasting career dates back to 1974, when he began calling games on WTAX in Springfield.
 He remained there until 1997, when he joined the crew at WFMB Sports Radio 1450, where he continues to call games today.
-A graduate of Springfield High School who was involved in student council, he earned his Bachelor’s Degree at Illinois State University, and later went onto to complete his MBA at Sangamon State University (now University of Illinois at Springfield).
+A graduate of Springfield High School, who was involved in student council, he earned his Bachelor’s Degree at Illinois State University, and later went onto to complete his MBA at Sangamon State University.
 He says there are “far too many to list” when it comes to naming the top athletes, coaches and teams he has covered, but does offer that he “always enjoys having a good seat to report on history in the making involving local kids” and that “state finals involving local teams are the best.”
 Tim works as a public service administrator for the Illinois Department of Natural Resources and has been involved with community groups including the Springfield Housing Authority, the Boys and Girls Club, Friends of Brookens Library, Springfield Sports Hall of Fame and the Springfield Junior Football League.
 Tim was recognized by the Sangamon County Principals Association in 2012 when he was named a “Friend of the County” for his 30-plus years of calling the County high school basketball tournament on the radio.
-As a man known for his ability to captivate an audience on the radio, Tim keeps it short and sweet when asked what the best part of covering high school sports is: “Promoting the good things being done by high school students, while providing a community service by reporting on local kids and local schools.”
+As a man known for his ability to captivate an audience on the radio, ironically, Tim keeps it short and sweet when asked what the best part of covering high schools is: “Promoting the good things being done by high school students, while providing a community service by reporting on local kids and local schools.”
 He adds that he “feels blessed to have had great working relationships with local coaches and athletic directors.”